marwahmh/ES-Project1/README.md

 ### Main Functions
 * void readData()
   * Gets called every tick to update the triggered pin and enable the HAL_TIM.
-* void measureDist()
+* void sendToBuzz()
-  * measures the distance aand produce the buzz sound delay accodringly.
+  * produces the buzz sound delay accodring to the Distance.
 Note that it starts only when distance measured is less than 200 cm.
 * Since TIM1 channel 1 is used to capture the data (the echo), HAL_TIM_IC_CaptureCallback is modified to perform the function of obtaining the difference between the start and the end of the echo signal and use it to calculate the distance in cm.

 ### Circuit Connections